 - 8.14 The proposed footprint of the building is larger than its neighbours, with a rear projection extending up to 15m beyond the back of neighbouring properties (number 16), however the plot is large and the 45 degree lines from the closest ground floor habitable rooms of the neighbouring properties on either side are not breached, as shown on the site plan.
 This indicates that the proposed massing is appropriate and will not have an overbearing impact on neighbouring occupiers.
 The proposed footprint retains appropriate separation distances between neighbouring residences.
 On the north elevation there is a gap of 3.5m between the side of the building and the edge of the site (adjoining number 16).
 On the south elevation, the gap between the edge of the building and the edge of the site is between 4.7m and 1.3m at its closest point.
 These areas on either side of the building are used as private gardens for ground floor flats so would not be used as walkways or access points for residents, and new mature tree planting will also be introduced on all boundaries. - 8.15 The front building line is in line with the existing neighbouring properties which is supported.
 The proposed frontage is 27.8m wide, compared to the existing building on the site which has a total width of 23.5m including the side extension and garage.
+The building is set back from the front on both sides to remove any sense of it being overbearing in the street scene.
 It is acknowledged that the increased width coupled with the increased depth of the proposed building means that the building is of a larger scale than neighbouring properties and introduces a larger suburban grain to the neighbourhood.
 However the suburban design guide SPD acknowledges that intensification schemes such as this will be generally larger than their neighbours, and this is acceptable provided the design is of a high quality.